• Home

 Charlwood Parish Hall

-Help has been given with external repairs, damp proofing, new flooring, redecoration, heating, new stage curtains and rails, provision of a disabled toilet and disabled ramp, and with repairs to the cottage.
+Grants of more than £70,000 have previously been given to help with external repairs, damp proofing, new flooring, redecoration, heating, new stage curtains and rails, provision of a disabled toilet and disabled ramp, and with repairs to the cottage.

 Picture